edwardshturman/site/app/projects/deploy23.md

 You can [read the technical breakdown](https://github.com/compsigh/deploy) on our GitHub repo.

-All in all, it was exhilerating putting this event on, and I look forward to DEPLOY/24.
+Shoutout to <Mention name="Jet" avatar="/avatars/jet.jpg" link="https://jetpham.com" />, Quinn, Calvin, and Ani for helping organize this event and keep things running throughout the weekend.
+All in all, it was exhilerating putting it on, and I look forward to DEPLOY/24.

 <GalleryCard
   src="/assets/deploy-presenters.jpeg"